eficode-academy/github-actions-katas/labs/extend-pipeline.md

 4 actionable tasks: 2 executed, 2 up-to-date
 ```

-Great, now you have a pipeline that builds and tests your application :tada:
+Great, now you have a pipeline that builds and tests your web service :tada: